kennymaccormak/Registration-Internship-Application/readme.md

 ## About
-# this is simple one page applecation for registration to intership for students
+# this is simple one page application for registration to intership for students
 - Simple  one page application
 - Simple for understand back-end part